menasameh/Mario-Plates/README.md

-Mario-Plates is a 2-player game in which every player carries two stacks of , and there are several colored objects falling down and he tries to catch them, if he manages to collect three consecutive plates of the same color, then they are vanished and his score increases
+Mario-Plates is a 2-player game in which every player carries two stacks, and there are several colored objects falling down and he tries to catch them, if he manages to collect three consecutive plates of the same color, then they are vanished and his score increases